StPaulStylee/100DaysOfCode/README.md

 Add delete functionality to my book collection
 ### Thoughts:
 I know how to do CRUD with GO!
 It's cool.
 I am excited to finish this course and remake my VG API using Go.

+### Day 85, March 5th, 2018
+### What I did:
+Implemented the 'gorp' package to add a wrapper to my database access
+### Thoughts:
+Gorp is supposedly supposed to make accessing the DB easier and I believe that is true.
+It cut the amount of code by at leat 75%.
+I think I will grasp it better when I implement it into my own project.